kacpermak1/Furry-Game-JS/README.md

 # Furry Game in JavaScript
-Try to collect as many coins as possible without hitting the wall! ;)
+Collect as many coins as possible without hitting the wall!
+Furry is moving faster and faster!
+Try to reach level 6 ;)

 ## Used:
 - HTML